Fast Fashion vs. Sustainable Style: The Real Cost Breakdown

 Fast fashion's true cost extends beyond the price tag through numerous hidden expenses that accumulate over time.
 These additional costs often push the total expense well above sustainable alternatives.

 Many fast fashion garments use synthetic materials that require special care to maintain their appearance.
 Dry cleaning costs $8-15 per item, quickly adding up for pieces that originally cost $10-20.
-Meanwhile, quality natural fibers often improve with age and can be easily maintained at home.
+Meanwhile, quality natural fibers often improve with age and can be easily maintained at home with proper washing and storage techniques.

 The psychological cost of constantly shopping for replacements also represents a hidden expense.
 The time spent researching, purchasing, and returning ill-fitting or disappointing fast fashion pieces has real value that sustainable pieces eliminate through their reliability and longevity.